JetSetIlly/Gopher2600/README.md

 <img src=".screenshots/debugger_frogger.png" height="400" alt="gopher2600 debugging GUI"/>

 Becaus the debugger is still in development, full documentation not yet available.
-But breifly the features we can see in this screeshot are:
+But briefly the features we can see in this screeshot are:

 The menu-bar across the top of the screen shows the `Debugger`, `VCS` and in this instance a `Cartridge` menu